This post may contain an affiliate link.

 Southern California is a wonderful place to see whales at their finest.
 During whale watching season in Southern California, which takes place along the coast from Santa Barbara to San Diego, you’ll find plenty of ways to see the migration.

 The season itself runs from mid-December through April with migrating Gray Whales being the most common species.
 Every winter, more than 20,000 Pacific Gray Whales travel 10,000 miles round-trip from Alaska to the lagoons of Baja California.
 To see females with their calves, it’s best to go late in the season as they take their babies back up north with them.

 The best way to see whales migrating in Southern California is to go on a whale watching tour.
 Most whale watch trips are fairly short and some companies even guarantee that you can go again for free if you don’t see any whales the first time.

-Whale Watching Los Angeles
+Where To Go Whale Watching Near Los Angeles

 Anytime you want to go whale watching in Los Angeles your chances of spotting whales are very high.
 From January through May you can actively spot California Gray Whales in the Greater Los Angeles Area.
 On the way down to Mexico, the majority of pregnant females end up giving birth just above Los Angeles and swim down along the coast with their small babies in tow.

 The Blue Whale season starts in early summer.
 June through September you can see one of the world’s largest animals, weighing up to 400,000 lbs, feeding on krill and swimming right off the LA coast.

 You can take a highly rated whale watching boat tour for one, two or four people in Los Angeles with either LA Waterfront Cruises or San Monica Cruise Tour & Travel Center.